 Rob frequently drafts and negotiates complex environmental, safety and health warranties and indemnities as part of large corporate and real estate transactions.
 Rob also advises clients on dealings with regulators (including responding to, and appealing against, enforcement notices).

-Rob regularly delivers training sessions to professional bodies and publishes articles on topical issues concerning aspects of environmental, safety and health and anti-bribery and corruption, and modern slavery.
+Rob regularly delivers training sessions to professional bodies and publishes articles on topical issues concerning aspects of environmental, safety and health, anti-bribery and corruption, and modern slavery.